flare-foundation/governance-proposals/FIP/FIP_10.md

 * Providers who do not participate in all protocols and meet all the requirements will be penalized.
 * In the future, new Flare protocols will be proposed with minimum participation requirements.

+The new incentive structure introduces the concept of passes.
+Each provider will have a number of passes.
-In the new incentive structure, providers will gain or lose passes, depending on whether they meet the minimum participation requirements for each protocol.
+A provider can gain or lose passes, depending on whether they meet the minimum participation requirements for each protocol.

 * All providers, both new and existing, start with zero passes.
 * When a provider meets the minimum requirements in a reward epoch, they gain a pass.
 Providers can hold a maximum of 3 passes.